objectionary/home/README.md

 When ready, submit us a pull request.
 Our scripts will try to build and test all objects, together with your new one, to make sure you didn't break anything and your objects work together with your atoms.
-Then, we'll merge it and the website objectionary.com will be update.
+Then, we'll merge it and the website [objectionary.com](https://www.objectionary.com) will be updated.
 All users will be able to use your objects.